-Life Membership is granted after 25 years of membership.
+Life Membership is granted after 25 years of membership or completion of one year's service as Chairperson.
 Life Members are exempt from attendance requirements; however, those who leave the Ames area are not continued on the Club roll.

 The Steering Committee consists of four members, one of whom is elected each year at the annual election.
 Committee terms are for four years.
 The Steering Committee approves new members, select candidates for Chairperson and Steering Committee, and works with the Chairperson to guide the affairs of the Club.

 The Chairperson is responsible for all the operation details of the Club, principally, meetings, membership and the annual election.
 The Chairperson serves for the calendar year, but traditionally assumes responsibility for the January meeting of the following year.

 Nomination for membership should originate with a member and be endorsed by one other member.
 Nominations should go to the Chairperson.
 Criteria to consider in nominating a new member are as follows: (a) that the research field be clearly in the natural or physical sciences or study thereof; (b) that the nominee be Iowa State University faculty or staff who is personally conducting research; (c) that the research activity and productivity be substantial and of high quality; and (d) that the nominee be responsible for leading their research program.
 By vote of the membership in 2005 a requirement of being at ISU for one year was removed from the criteria.